 Won the federal Housing and Urban Development “Rebuild by Design” competition in part due to taking the layered resilience approach much further, including physical, social, regulatory, educational and ecological resilience layers.

-All three are aimed at one focal point, which is, informed, improved decision-making on coastal urban resilience.
-In leveraged work, and contributing to the main thrusts and objectives, the team will also measure the impact of structural and nature-based coastal adaptations on flood risk and water quality for Jamaica Bay.
+The coast sector plans for Phase II of CCRUN were aimed at one focal point: informed and improved decision-making on coastal urban resilience.
+The team also planned to measure the impact of structural and nature-based coastal adaptations on flood risk and water quality for Jamaica Bay.